-We look to make staff feel healthier, smarter and more productive by holding a number of events offering advice on everything from improving work/life balance to learning new technologies and even helping youngsters get in to careers in Media.
+We look to make staff feel healthier, smarter and more productive by holding a number of events offering advice on everything from improving work/life balance to learning new technologies and even helping youngsters get into careers in Media.

-Last year saw us hosting Arianna Huffington, who came into the agency to talk about the Third Metric and improving work life balance as well as holding Wellness Month – a whole month of fun and educational sessions, ranging from Yoga, Pilates and Self Defence to Zumba and Pole Dancing designed to keep staff feeling, healthy, active and energetic.
+Last year saw us hosting Arianna Huffington, who came into the agency to talk about the Third Metric and improving work-life balance as well as holding Wellness Month – a whole month of fun and educational sessions, ranging from Yoga, Pilates and Self Defence to Zumba and Pole Dancing designed to keep staff feeling, healthy, active and energetic.

-To generate some gentle inter-agency competition (always a good thing) we hold regular ‘dress your desk’ competitions where the whole agency were challenged with turning the office into a celebration of both the World Cup and, later in the year, Halloween – including a full zombie apocalypse and a rendition of Michael Jackson’s Thriller.
+To generate some gentle inter-agency competition (always a good thing) we hold regular ‘dress your desk’ competitions where the whole agency was challenged with turning the office into a celebration of both the World Cup and, later in the year, Halloween – including a full zombie apocalypse and a rendition of Michael Jackson’s Thriller.